Former GOP Rep. Mark Foley is sending another $82,000 to charitable causes as he works to close his congressional campaign account.

 Foley’s contributions were first noted by Dave Levinthal of Business Insider.

 The largest single sum Foley donated during the third quarter was $25,000 he gave to the Indian River State College Foundation for scholarship funds.
 That facility is in Fort Pierce, about an hour north of Palm Beach.

 Foley’s account still holds nearly $584,000 as of Sept.
 30, according to the FEC.
 He has donated around two-thirds of the $1.7 million his account had remaining when he left Congress in 2006.

 Foley has picked up the pace in dumping cash from the account after he announced this past June he would work to close his account for good.
 Foley previously said he was keeping that fund open for a potential congressional run once reapportionment occurs after the 2020 Census.
 That no longer appears to be the case.

 Foley represented parts of Palm Beach County when he served in the U.S. House.
-He resigned in 2006 after sending sexually suggestive messages to high-school-aged boys in the congressional page program.
+He resigned in 2006 after sending sexually suggestive messages to a former congressional page living in California.